pymander/stepper/README.md

 # Stepper Motor GPIO Library for Raspberry Pi

 This library requires the [πGPIO](https://github.com/paoloo/gpio) library.
 It has only been tested with the 28BYJ-48 5V stepper motor with a ULN2003 controller board.
+I would love to see it expanded to handle other stepper motors.

 ## Requirements